© United Shades of Skin 2023

 This is much less common, but often what we think of when we hear the condition.
 This type of rosacea results in thickening of the skin with a bumpy, uneven texture, along with symptoms of mild and moderate cases.
 The nose is commonly affected by phymatous rosacea and the thickening of tissue creates a bulbous and enlarged nose, a phenomenon known as rhinophyma.

 The first sign of rosacea may be redness or flushing that comes and goes.
-Rosacea is a chronic skin condition that can progress over time, but often those with “sensitive skin” may be experiencing early signs of rosacea.
+It is a chronic skin condition that can progress over time, but often those with “sensitive skin” may be experiencing early signs.
 It is common for the skin to feel sensitive and easily irritated by simple day-to-day things like cleansing or exfoliating, reacting to cosmetics, or noticing skin is flushed and hot to the touch after certain foods or exercise.